Docs

 4. Use the Component

-The component is now available in your project.
-Use it in your Blade templates:
+The copied component is now available in your Blade templates.

 <x-button>Click me</x-button>